-In regard to Internet-related basic technology, for the fiscal year ended March 31, 2024, we have conducted extensive research mainly on Internet traffic survey, measurement and analysis, Internet infrastructure technology and security.
+In regard to Internet-related basic technology, for the fiscal year ended March 31, 2025, we have conducted extensive research mainly on Internet traffic survey, measurement and analysis, infrastructure and applied technologies of the Internet and security.
 As for Internet traffic survey, measurement and analysis, we have been continuously cooperating with the MIC and other ISPs since 2004 on evaluating domestic Internet traffic volumes as well as its trend.
 In addition, to support network operations, we have developed tools to analyze external observation data on network on the Internet from multiple perspectives and publish them along with the analysis results.
 These kind of research is not only valuable to us in constructing network architecture, but also valuable worldwide as a rare research output which we believe is a great contribution to the ICT industry.
-As for Internet infrastructure technologies, in order to operate growing Internet infrastructure more efficiently, we participated in the standardization activities of protocols used in the Internet, and addressed research on operation and management automation technologies, such as dynamic information management by designing an autonomous resource allocation model for cloud services, collecting and extracting network information, building automatic configuration systems for industrial and IoT devices, etc. In regard to security, we designed an early warning system using the logs accumulated by IIJ's Security Operation Center, and researched technologies to prevent possible attacks based on machine learning and binary analysis technologies.
+As for infrastructure and applied technologies of the Internet, in order to operate growing Internet infrastructure more efficiently, we conducted research and development on high-speed data communications by using software, engaged in the standardization activities of protocols and in the implementation of software used in the Internet, addressed research on operation and management automation technologies, such as dynamic information management by designing an autonomous resource allocation model for cloud services, collecting and extracting network information, building automatic configuration systems for industrial and IoT devices, conducted research and development on next-generation authentication and authorization technologies, etc. In regard to security, we conducted development on privacy protection processing technologies and research on digital certificates.
+In addition to these efforts, we also analyzed malware and developed applications to collect and visualize information essential to security operations.

-For the fiscal year ended March 31, 2024, through our business activities, our business divisions engaged in the following research and development; development of new services, expansion of mobile services functions, development of full-MVNO services, execution of customers' various PoC() projects for developments of IoT related services etc., development of security services or solutions and addition of new functions by evaluating security-related technologies, addition of new functions for cloud computing services, developments of software necessary for our business by evaluating such technology, evaluation network equipment whether to adopt, development of next generation system infrastructure, and evaluation, consideration and development of network operation technology.
+For the fiscal year ended March 31, 2025, we established a new organization to promote the utilization of AI technologies, and through our business activities, our business divisions engaged in the following research and development; development of new services, expansion of mobile services functions, development of full-MVNO services, execution of customers' various PoC(\) projects for developments of IoT related services etc., development of security services or solutions and addition of new functions by evaluating security-related technologies, addition of new functions for cloud computing services, data centers design for the operation of high-load computing resources, developments of software necessary for our business by evaluating such technology, evaluation network equipment whether to adopt, development of next generation system infrastructure, and evaluation, consideration and development of network operation technology.

-We participate in various domestic and international organizations or groups in relation to Internet or telecommunications technology, such as ISOC() and IETF(), which are standardization organizations of Internet technology, APNIC() and JPNIC(), which are organizations support the operation of the Internet in Asia and Japan, ITU-T(), a telecommunications standardization department of the United Nations' specialized agency ITU(), FIRST(), an international organization on security, JANOG(), a Japanese organization to discuss, review and introduce technical matters related to the Internet and related operations for the purpose of contributing to Internet technologists and users, ICT-ISAC(), an organization to secure security in the information and communication sector in Japan, and ASPIC(), an organizations, we are actively working on the development of network related technology.
+We participate in various domestic and international organizations or groups in relation to Internet or telecommunications technology, such as ISOC(\) and IETF(\), which are standardization organizations of Internet technology, APNIC(\) and JPNIC(\), which are organizations support the operation of the Internet in Asia and Japan, ITU-T(\), a telecommunications standardization department of the United Nations' specialized agency ITU(\), FIRST(\), an international organization on security, JANOG(\), a Japanese organization to discuss, review and introduce technical matters related to the Internet and related operations for the purpose of contributing to Internet technologists and users, ICT-ISAC(\), an organization to secure security in the information and communication sector in Japan, ASPIC(\), an organization to discuss to discuss to discuss (\), an organization to standardize high-speed, low-latency Ethernet for data centers.
+Through our engagement with these organizations, we are actively working on the development of network related technology.